Public Archaeology Program

 Cluny Fortified Village Site at Blackfoot Crossing Historical Park

-Minimum age of participation is 12 years old.
+The minimum age of participation is 15.
 Participants under the age of 18 must be accompanied by a responsible adult at all times.
 All participants will be required to complete a Volunteer Liability Waiver Form and a Photography Waiver Form.
-Participants under the age of 18 must also complete an Informed Consent Form (minimum age of participation is 12).
-There is a maximum of 6 volunteers per day due to equipment and space requirements.
+Participants under the age of 18 must also complete an Informed Consent Form.

 The first year of the pilot public program is generously supported by a donation from Golder Associates Ltd.